 Having a healthy diet and exercising regularly will help to improve your gut health.
 There are also many natural supplements that you can take to help improve your gut health including green foods, digestion supplements and fibre supplements.

 Signs of Unhealthy Gut:

 Some of the symptoms you might feel if your gut is not the healthiest:

 - Food Intolerances

-- Drink plenty of water as water hydrates your bloody, and it also helps to clears toxins stored in the body.
+- Drink plenty of water as water hydrates your blood, and it also helps to clear toxins stored in the body.

 - Take probiotics, this helps to increase the good bacteria in the gut as well as boost immune function.

 - Limit processed and fried foods that have no fibre values, opt for a healthy diet with lots of vegetables and fruits to improve your digestive system.

 - Exercise.
 Moving your body regularly helps your digestive system to increase blood flow to all your organs.